happer64bit/froop/README.md

 Froop is a project which aim is to share the file steamlessly and securely on the network event it's private or public.

-Froop is 54.43x times faster than `python.server`.
+Froop is 54.43x times faster than `python -m http.server`.

 ## Installation